ExxonMobil Shuts Mossmorran: 830,000 T/Y Ethylene Capacity Lost, Threatening 429 Jobs and Supply Chain

 • Seven major EU and UK crackers closed or announced for closure in 18 months.

-The FEP, a steam cracker using light ethane feedstock, is part of a broader trend with seven major crackers in the EU and UK closing or announced for closure in 18 months, leading to a cumulative loss of nearly 5 million tonnes of annual ethylene capacity.
+The FEP was a steam cracker using light ethane feedstock (from Shell and imported US shale gas via INEOS).
+Mossmorran joins a trend of at least seven major crackers closed or announced for closure across the EU and UK in less than 18 months, representing a cumulative loss of nearly 5 million tonnes of annual ethylene capacity.
+This mass rationalization, driven by high domestic energy costs, signals the hollowing out of European manufacturing competitiveness.